Aykan Erdemir

-Aykan Erdemir (born July 28, 1974, in Bursa) is an anthropologist, policy analyst, and former Turkish politician.
+Aykan Erdemir (born July 28, 1974) is an anthropologist, policy analyst, and former Turkish politician.
 He served in the Grand National Assembly of Turkey between 2011 and 2015 as a representative from the pro-secular Republican People's Party.
 As an outspoken advocate of freedom of religion or belief, separation of mosque and state, and minority rights in the Middle East and beyond, Erdemir has been a leading voice against radical Islam and violent extremism, and a vocal critic of the persecution of religious minorities in the Middle East.

 Erdemir is one of the founders and former steering committee members of the International Panel of Parliamentarians for Freedom of Religion or Belief (IPPFoRB), the first multi-faith and bipartisan global network of parliamentarians committed to combating religious persecution and advancing freedom of religion or belief, as defined by Article 18 of the Universal Declaration of Human Rights.
 At the initiative's New York summit held along the sidelines of the 70th General Assembly of the United Nations, Erdemir stated that IPPFoRB is an "idea for which the time is right,” adding that people advocating rights should be as “outspoken, organised and transnational” as the violent extremists.

 Erdemir currently works as the Director of International Affairs Research at Anti-Defamation League.
 He earlier served as the Senior Director of the Turkey Program at Foundation for Defense of Democracies, Washington, DC and on the Anti-Defamation League's Task Force on Middle East Minorities.

 Academic career

 After graduating from Robert College, Istanbul, Erdemir earned his bachelor's degree in International Relations from Bilkent University, Ankara, and his master's degree in Middle East Studies from Harvard University.
 He received his doctoral degree from Harvard University's Anthropology and Middle East Studies joint program with his dissertation Incorporating Alevis: The Transformation of Governance and Faith-based Collective Action in Turkey.
 He was a doctoral fellow at John F. Kennedy School of Government's Center for Nonprofit Organizations, and a research associate at the University of Oxford's Centre on Migration, Policy and Society.

-Erdemir held teaching positions at Middle East Technical University's Department of Sociology (2004-2011) and Bilkent University's Department of Political Science and Public Administration (2015-2016).
+Erdemir held teaching positions at Middle East Technical University's Department of Sociology (2004–2011) and Bilkent University's Department of Political Science and Public Administration (2015–2016).
 Between 2005 and 2010, he served as the Deputy Dean of the Graduate School of Social Science at Middle East Technical University.